 State of the Data

-Here you’ll find a comprehensive overview of what criminal justice data looks like state by state including what the existing criminal justice data laws are, what agencies collect criminal justice data, and whether states have taken any recent steps to improve their data infrastructure or access.
+Coming soon is a comprehensive overview of what criminal justice data looks like state by state including what the existing criminal justice data laws are, which agencies collect criminal justice data, and whether states have taken any recent steps to improve their data infrastructure or access to the data.
 The microsite also includes a compendium of best practices and model legislation.

 Another way to support criminal justice data infrastructure is to develop and implement data standards.
 Data standards, which include rules for recording and describing data, are important because they ensure consistency in both format and meaning, both of which are essential for sharing, integrating, and interpreting data within and across jurisdictions.